k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

 <p>Category</p>
 </td>
 <td width="700pxl" valign="top">
- <p>Characteristics or class of the Web Service.
+ <p>Characteristics or class of the web service.
 Note that each category has a separate Java file.</p>
  </td>
 </tr>
 <tr>
 <td width="200pxl" valign="top"><p>Return Type</p></td>
 <td width="700pxl" valign="top">
-<p>Type of Output value returned from the Web Service and displayed in a dropdown list, e.g., String, Long, Map, List, Customized Class or Object.
+<p>Type of Output value returned from the web service and displayed in a dropdown list, e.g., String, Long, Map, List, Customized Class or Object.
 These Output values can be overridden with new values.&nbsp; When sent as JSON, Fabric knows how to automatically serialize complex structures. </p>
 </td>
 </tr>
 <tr>
 <td width="200pxl" valign="top"><p><h5>Version</h5></p></td>
 <td width="700pxl" valign="top">
-<p>Representation of the Web Service&rsquo;s versioning control status.
-A version number is incorporated into the Web Service&rsquo;s URL and is used to enable several web service versions.
+<p>Representation of the web service&rsquo;s versioning control status.
+A version number is incorporated into the web service&rsquo;s URL and is used to enable several web service versions.
 The default population of Version is 1.</p>
 <p><strong>Versioning Logic</strong>&nbsp;</p>
 <ul>
 <li>If the version is not part of the URL, the API will respond with the latest version.</li>